 No market housing is to be pursued in the 24 hectare South Campus area as long as the University's housing, community development and endowment goals can be met through transferring housing density to other parts of campus.
 Current land uses remain until an academic plan is complete and the density has been transferred.
-The South Campus Academic Plan must be for teaching and research purposes that are academically rigorous and globally significant around issues of sustainability and enhance UBC's position as Canada's most sustainable university and a recognized world leader in campus sustainability.
+Per the South Campus Academic Plan, Cultivating Place, uses must be for teaching and research purposes that are academically rigorous and globally significant around issues of sustainability and enhance UBC's position as Canada's most sustainable university and a recognized world leader in campus sustainability.